Harry Warner (Shortland Street): Creation and casting

 In 2001 the shows producers decided to undergo a story that saw Toni Thompson (Laura Hill) give birth prematurely during the soap operas 10th anniversary.
 After the initial birth scenes, Callum Campbell-Ross was cast in the role due his small size resembling that of a premature baby and due to his family living close to the studio where the soap was filmed.
 It was decided the role of Harry would be recast in 2006 after Directors struggled to convince 3 year old Campbell-Ross to film "naughty boy" scenes where he broke a sandcastle.
 Henry Williams had auditioned for the character of a child patient, but was contacted to see whether he would be interested in playing Harry.
 In 2009 producers made the decision to recast the role so as to make way for new story directions and characterisation.
 The pitch was brought up during a meeting with directors and was originally met with hesitation.
 Reid Walker had previously auditioned for several different roles over several years and had never been called back.
 In 2009 he was contacted to audition for the recast of Harry.
 Prior to this, Walker had considered giving up on his acting dream but within one audition, he won the role.
 He debuted in September 2009 at the age of 9.
 During his first few years Walker was a minor member of cast, filming 2 scenes a week, but by 2014 he was a "senior" member and was filming 15 as well as having his own storylines.
 After having appeared on the show for over 8 years, Walker departed the show as a regular cast member to attend university.
-He continued to make guest appearances in 2017 and in 2018.
-Harry appeared in flashback footage in January 2021.
+He continued to make guest appearances throughout 2017 and 2018.

+In 2023 Shortland Street underwent a "new-era" of the show with 6 new characters arriving to "mix things up" as part of a medical trainee storyline.
+Producers had been intending to reintroduce Harry and saw this storyline as an opportunity to do so.
+The character was not within the accurate age-range to be a doctor, but this was creatively altered with Producer Oliver Driver believing, "we probably should have waited another four years.
+But we didn’t want to".
+Harry returned and was recast with Xander Manktelow assuming the role.
+Manktelow described portraying the adult Harry as, "really special" and "a lot of fun to be thrown into this world and have the ability to play with the history and drama around the Warner name.”
+Manktelow wanted to "put my own spin on the character" whilst giving Harry's history "justice".
+The character departed in March 2024.
+Manktelow reprised his role for a cameo in the 2024 Christmas cliffhanger, alongside several members of his on-screen family to conclude his storyline.